 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type, but has a definite preference for alkaline soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
-It can be propagated by seed.
+This is a selected variety of a species not originally from North America.
+It can be propagated by seed; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.